wehba-dotcom/carrunt-assignment-2/MY-README.md

-like them how try to access user data. so we covered every useres password, with this statment(BCrypt.checkpw(pw,userPass)). this jbcypt change the user-password to three statment(header,payload,signtuer), and there is a dot between them, so it dosnot come back like a string. so difficult to all kinds of hackers tekniq  at find it.
+like them how try to access user data. so we covered every useres password, with this statment(BCrypt.checkpw(pw,userPass)). this jbcypt change the user-password to three statment(header,paylaod,signature), and there is a dot between them, so it dosnot come back like a string. so difficult to all kinds of hackers tekniq  at find it.
 **the other solve problem in this project:**